openshift/openshift-origin-design/designs/administrator/future-openshift/getting-started-short-term/index.md

 # Getting started short-term enhancements

 The short-term enhancement to the getting started experience will add a quick starts card to the Cluster Overview dashboard that lists existing quick starts.
 This card will be dynamically updated as new quick starts are added.
-There will be 5 max shown at once and the newest additions will be added to the top of the list.
+There will be 3 max shown at once.
+The order of the quick starts will be as follows:
+  -  In progress quick starts
+  -  Newest quick starts added to the console Completed quick starts will not be shown on the card.
+If the user has completed all quick starts, the card will automatically be hidden.

 ![quickstart-card](img/quickstart-card.png)